Initiating Litigation for Amazon Sellers – Potential Lawsuits & Probability of Success

 If you’re suing for money damages and there’s no place to collect at the end of the day, there was no point in bringing that litigation at all.

-So those are the three things that Neil and I are going to evaluate in that very first conversation with you.
+So those are the three things that we evaluate in that very first conversation with you.

 Number one, does it make financial sense for you to bring litigation?
 Number two, what is the likelihood of your success on the merits of the case?
 And number three, if you win that case, is there a place to collect your money?